Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Sentiment Data: Binary Prediction of Polarity

-We also consider an important subset not considered in the original work.
-We create disjoint source-target pairs by removing the corresponding original reviews and leaving the revisions.
-We then add in samples from the remaining full set of original reviews (ensuring that they are disjoint from the parallel originals that were dropped) to fill out the remaining sample size, as applicable.
-For the smaller set this results in a set of 3.4k reviews, the same size as the applicable parallel set.
-We use the label \textsc{Orig.\textsubscript{DISJOINT}+Rev.} (1.7k+1.7k) for this subset.
-For the larger set, we simply remove any original reviews that match the original reviews paired with revised reviews, which results in a marginally smaller (in relative terms) set, for which we use the label \textsc{Orig.\textsubscript{DISJOINT}+Rev.} (19k-1.7k+1.7k).
-(For the dev split, for each parallel source-target pair in the dev file, we randomly select one of either the original or revised reviews.
-The resulting dev set is half the size of the parallel file.)
-The core of the argument of \citet{Kaushik-etal-2019-CounterfactualDataAnnotations} is predicated on training with parallel source-target pairs, so it is important to control for the differing language distribution that may be contained in the revisions, which is possible with these disjoint pair experiments.
-In other words, with these experiments, we can assess whether having both the source and target is driving the effectiveness difference relative to just using the original reviews, or if it is largely due to domain differences (i.e., unique language used in the revised vs. original reviews).
-We can also view the disjoint pairs as a rough proxy for simply including reviews from another domain, because as we show below, the revision data has a distinctively different language distribution than the originals.
+To control for the language distribution of the revisions, we also create a new set of disjoint source-target pairs for training by removing the corresponding original reviews and leaving the revisions.
+We then add in disjoint samples from the remaining full set of original reviews to fill out the remaining sample size.
+For the smaller set this results in a set of 3.4k reviews, \textsc{Orig.\textsubscript{DISJOINT}+Rev.} (1.7k+1.7k), the same size as the comparable parallel set.
+For the larger set, we simply remove any original reviews that match the original reviews paired with revised reviews, creating \textsc{Orig.\textsubscript{DISJOINT}+Rev.} (19k-1.7k+1.7k).